dolittle/DotNET.Applications/Documentation/Articles/issues.md

 “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-doLittle has a default issue template when you create an issue in GitHub.
+Dolittle has a default issue template when you create an issue in GitHub.
 The template is targetting bugs.
 For any bugs or problems, please follow the template.

 ## Committing